michalmiddleton/cups-avahi-airprint/README.md

-# michalmiddleton/cups-avahi-airprint
+# michalmiddleton/airprint-mfc9970cdw

-WIP.
-Goals - automated patching and build out on newest Alpine.
-Try and eliminate the need for net=host, restore multiarch builds
+Based on Debian, added i386 drivers for Brother MFC-9970CDW

 Fork from [chuckcharlie/cups-avahi-airprint](https://github.com/chuckcharlie/cups-avahi-airprint)
 Fork from [quadportnick/docker-cups-airprint](https://github.com/quadportnick/docker-cups-airprint)

-### Now supports ARM64 and AMD64!

 Use the *latest* or *version#* tags to auto choose the right architecture.
 Please test and let me know.
 I don't have anything at home to test ARM with.